 |BGL||Thursday 16th May||10am-12pm|

-You will be scored on all activities and you must meet the pass mark in order to complete the Lincoln Award.
-You will receive an email with the outcome of the Assessment Centre Experience within one working day.
+You will be scored on all activities and the pass mark must be reached in order to complete the Lincoln Award.
+You will receive an email with the outcome of the Assessment Centre Experience within two working days.
 Feedback on your performance in all areas will be available.
-If you fail the Assessment Centre Experience you will be supported at a one-to-one appointment with an Adviser to discuss your feedback.
+If you fail the Assessment Centre Experience. you will be fully supported at a one-to-one appointment with a Skills Adviser to discuss your feedback.
 You will also be able to attend one more Assessment Centre to attempt to pass and complete the Lincoln Award.

-All Assessment Centre Experiences will run with an employer who currently recruits graduates so the feedback you receive will reflect the current labour market.
+All Assessment Centre Experiences will run with an employer who currently recruits graduates.
+The feedback you receive will reflect the current labour market.

-You will be given a task and an amount of time.
-You must follow the brief and complete the task within the given time.
-You will be watched by assessors throughout who will be observing your behaviour and scoring you on your competencies such as; teamwork, leadership and communication skills.
+Participants will be given a task and an amount of time.
+The brief must be followed and the task completed within the given time.
+Assessors will watch throughout and will observe your behaviour and then score you on your competencies.
+These could include:- teamwork, leadership and communication skills.

-You will take part in a short interview.
+A short mock interview will be conducted.
 This will be competency based questions and you will be scored on most areas covered in your Skills Assessment.
 As in any interview you will need to communicate specific examples and remember to use STAR technique!